 Understanding Frontend Development: A Comprehensive Guide

-Frontend development primarily revolves around three core technologies:
+Frontend development primarily relies on three core technologies:

 <!DOCTYPE html>